 - Dill

-In a deep, wide skillet, saute the onions and garlic until translucent.
-Next, add the zucchini, summer squash, sundried tomatoes, and red bell pepper and saute until slightly browned (about 5-7 minutes)
+- Next, add the zucchini, summer squash, sun-dried tomatoes, and red bell pepper and saute until slightly browned (about 5-7 minutes).

-Always use a little vegetable broth or water if the vegetables begin to stick, but the zucchini and summer squash provides a lot of moisture, so it depends on the type of non-stick pan.
+- The zucchini and summer squash provide a lot of moisture, so it depends on the type of non-stick pan.

-Now, add the crumbled tofu and stir, cooking until the tofu is heated through.
-The last and final step is to add tomatoes, olives, and capers and season with Za'tar seasoning.
+- Now, add the crumbled tofu and stir, cooking until the tofu is heated through.

-- Extra-firm tofu or sprouted tofu is the recommended tofu for tofu scramble.
+Extra-firm tofu or sprouted tofu is the recommended tofu for tofu scramble.
 Extra-firm tofu requires pressing before crumbling.
 Sprouted tofu, on the other hand, does not require pressing.

 - I recommend cooking the Mediterranean tofu scramble recipe in a deep, wide pan to accommodate as many vegetables as possible.